webpack/react-starter/NOTES/HowStuffWorks.md

 ## How the routes work.
 After opening the app and going to some page, there is no actual HTML loaded from the server.
 The React app just replaces a component.
 But you'd like to have the URL reflect this, and allow user to use browser history (back/forward).
-A router takes care of these things.
+A router takes care of these things. (package react-router)

 In this case, the root of your app is not the Application React component.
 This starts at `/lib/server.js` which wil use `/config/app.jsx` which instantiates the router and ultimately uses `/app/mainRoutes.jsx` to load routes.